 Metal-on-Metal Implant Issues

 Metal-on-metal hip implants have been associated with many complications.
-One of the most common is an issue known as metallosis, which occurs when tiny pieces of metal wear off of an implant and enter the bloodstream.
+One of the most common is an issue known as metallosis, which occurs when tiny pieces of metal wear off of an implant and enter the tissues surrounding the implant and the bloodstream.
 This can lead to not only swelling and pain near the hip, but also problems in other areas of the body.

 In 2012, the U.S. Food and Drug Administration announced that metal-on-metal implants posed such a high risk of failure they shouldn’t be used.
 Some of the world’s largest manufacturers of these devices, including Stryker Orthopaedics, DePuy Orthopaedics and Zimmer Holdings, issued recalls due to complications and failure rates.